jjshaws/Inclinations/README.md

  discrete accountability partner in their pocket.
 The app will aid the user in blazing new paths and returning the habits that they've outgrown to nature.

-*Inclination will:*
+This app will be used by people who would like to track their habits on the basis that they choose, and log this information for a later date.
+This interests me because I am currently storing this information for myself in a text file.
+It's time to improve my habit tracking setup.

+## User Stories
+*As a user, I want to*
+ - Add dated journal entries
-- Function as a text editor for journal entries
+ - View past journal entries
-- Provide a field for the date of the entry
-- Allow users to input habits that they would like to track
+ - Add habits to track at each entry
-- Allow users to check off the habits that they performed since their last entry
+ - Check off the habits that I performed and store this information with the entry